ftrcafekundera/02-week/README.md

 # Description / Motivation

 This was a project to create a portfolio page, which displays professional information, links to social media platforms and personal websites (e.g., LinkedIn and GitHub), as well as a portfolio for projects.
+The website has a responsive layout, which ensures that web applications render well on a variety of devices and window or screen sizes.

 # Installation